CodeCoder025/ML-Stock-Forecaster/README.md

 **USER BEWARES**:
 - V2 of data handling uses PCA, which requires scaled data.
-Thus, the output training data from the V2 data handling program is ALREADY scaled
+Thus, the output training data from the V2 data handling program is ALREADY scaled --- DO NOT run MinMaxScaler again!!!